jamelo/jmusic-player/README.md

 Creating a playlist:
 ------------------------------------

-All playlists are wrapped in <playlist> and </playlist>.
-Each song is defined by putting the path to the file in between <song> and </song> tags.
+All playlists are wrapped in &lt;playlist> and &lt;/playlist>.
+Each song is defined by putting the path to the file in between &lt;song> and &lt;/song> tags.
 That's it!

 Here's an example playlist.xml file: